skx/rss2email/README.md

 # Feed Configuration

 Once you have installed the application you'll need to configure the feeds to monitor.
+As of the 2.x release of `rss2email` the configuration file is:

+* `~/.rss2email/feeds.txt`

-The list of URLs to monitor are stored in `~/.rss2email/feeds` and you can create/edit that file by hand if you wish.
-However we do have several built-in sub-commands for manipulating the feed-list, for example you can add a new feed to monitor via the `add` sub-command:
+You can create/edit that file by hand if you wish, however there are several built-in sub-commands for manipulating the feed-list, for example you can add a new feed to monitor via the `add` sub-command:

      $ rss2email add https://example.com/blog.rss